 •20% of the total price within 7 days after receipt of the invoice

 •Full payment 21 days prior to departure without further request to pay

 Payment via SEPA direct debit (Single Euro Payment Area) only

 If you would like to travel in July or August, we recommend booking early as this trip tends to sell out fast

-6 nights in your Gypsy caravan, instructions and a guided practice ride on day 1, horse rental and horse food, use of sanitary facilities at the campsites, detailed informational material and map (1:25,000), daily assistance (if necessary) & support service.
+6 nights in your Gypsy caravan, instructions and a guided practice ride on day 1, horse rental and horse food, use of sanitary facilities at the campsites, detailed informational material and map (1:25,000).

 Min. number of participants: 2 adults